CDM Aung Aung, a man from Kyaukpadaung, burned himself alive in protest against the military.

 CDM The junta arrested and charged more than a 100 people in the past week for their social media posts in support of the anti-regime movement.

-VIO One year since the coup: The junta killed over 1 500 people and detained 11 000 in the year following the coup.
-Report by Altsean.
-The KIA, and local PDFs in Kachin State’s Putao, Mohnyin, and Hpakant attacked 5 junta military bases and a police station this week.
+VIO The KIA and local PDFs in Kachin State´s Putao, Mohnyin, and Hpakant attacked 5 military bases and police stations this week.

 INT Australia's Foreign Minister called for the "immediate release" of Sean Turnell.